 It is a place where things feel right.
 We are calm, but not tired.
 Alert but not anxious.

 The practices in this course are designed to help you recognise when you are outside your Window of Tolerance and help you return to the yellow zone quicker.
 When practiced regularly, mindfulness will help to expand your Window of Tolerance, so you are less likely to spend time dysregulated.

 There is a famous tale about dealing with suffering more skilfully.

 “In life, we can’t always control the first arrow.
 However, the second arrow is our reaction to the first.
 If we judge, blame, ruminate or deny the first arrow it is like being struck by a second arrow.
 Therefore, the second arrow is optional”.

 Our interpretation of events plays a large role in how we experience them and we do tend to overdramatise much of what happens to us.
 We probably find ourselves dealing with the second arrow of suffering many times in the course of a day.
 The story is not about denying our initial reaction to pretend we are immune from pain.
 It is about having a choice in how to proceed next.
 Over time, having an awareness of this choice, and refraining from flinging endless second arrows at ourselves, can help liberate us from unnecessary suffering.

 We have learnt in the program so far that thoughts create (and fuel) emotions and can evoke strong physical sensations in the body.
 In order to ensure we are not escalating our distress by overthinking or ruminating negatively about the first arrow, we should become very curious about our thoughts.
 It may help to journal them or write them down on paper.
 Then make a decision to consciously let go of them.
-(My favourite technique is to imagine I am placing those thoughts onto the surface of a leaf and I watch them float away).

 Dealing with Unpleasant Sensations More Skilfully